freitasgouvea/universal-token-vault/README.md

 ### Helper Functions

+- `_verifyFunctionSignature(bytes4 _storedSignature, bytes calldata _data)`: Compares the stored function signature with the calldata selector to verify the function being called.
 - `_decodeAmount(bytes calldata _data, uint8 _paramIndex)`: Decodes the amount parameter from the provided data based on the specified parameter index.
 - `_decodeId(bytes calldata _data, uint8 _paramIndex)`: Decodes the ID parameter from the provided data based on the specified parameter index.
 - `_getRevertMsg(bytes memory _returnData)`: Extracts the revert reason from the return data of a failed call.